-Technology offer : Biotreatment of contaminated soils via a new culture of anaerobic mesophilic bacteria
+Technology offer : Biotreatment of contaminated soils via a new co- culture of anaerobic mesophilic bacteria

 So far, the known method to biologically eliminate pollutants in a sediment, soil or affluent may not be as efficient and eco-friendly as it is usually required.

-The present invention relates to a process for the co-culture of a particularly resistant bacterium of the Mesotoga lineage and at least one hydrogenotrophic sulfato-reducing bacterium.
-This invention is proved to be a method of heavy metals contaminated sediment treatment.
+The invention described here relates to a co-culture of a particularly resistant bacterium of the Mesotoga lineage and at least one hydrogenotrophic sulfato-reducing bacterium.
+The process is proved to be a method of heavy metals contaminated sediment treatment.